jasonm23/onlisp-markdown/onlisp.md

 As in the query interpreter, arguments like turpentine do not get evaluated, so they don’t have to be quoted.

-When prove-simple is asked to generate bindings for a query, it nondeter- ministically chooses a rule and sends both rule and query to implies.
+When prove-simple is asked to generate bindings for a query, it nondeterministically chooses a rule and sends both rule and query to implies.
 The latter function then tries to match the query with the head of the rule.
 If the match succeeds, implies will call prove-query to establish bindings for the body.
 Thus we recursively search the tree of implications.